victordelva/codechallence-task-board/README.md

 1. Unit tests for core functionality.
 Task movements validations on the board
 2. Using Object mother pattern to create test data
+3. Board movement restrictions are defined on the domain model, since we don't expect them to change.
+Otherwise, we'd save the restrictions on the database.
+4. I saved the task on localStorage as specified in the task.
+But we could just retrieve them.

 ## Improvements